matan-yes/data-collection-network-analysis/README.md

 2. In R we will download and require all the needed packages.
 3. Create auth file (following the tutorial mentioned above).
 4. We will fetch posts from Tasty facebook page
-5. clean the posts tests
+5. clean the posts texts
 6. Build a corpus and Term Document Matrix

 The data we collect is posts from Tasty Facebook page